dariyasydykova/tidyroc/README.md

     devtools::load_all(".")

 I reduce the `iris` dataset to contain information only about virginica and versicolor.
-The first model I fit tries to predict species with predictors petal width, petal length, and sepal width.
-The second I fit tries to predict species with predictor sepal width.
+I fit two logistic regression models that attempt to predict the two species of irises.
+The first model tries uses petal width, petal length, and sepal width as predictors.
+The second model uses only sepal width as a predictor.

     # reduce iris to two species to fit a model that is a binary classifier
     iris.small <- filter(iris, Species %in% c("virginica", "versicolor"))